Thursday, May 28, 2020

 Post & Telegraph Service

-Sushilaji's father left Lahore as 1946 set in and willingly joined the post and telegraph service in Ambala.
+Sushila ji's father left Lahore as 1946 set in and willingly joined the post and telegraph service in Ambala.
 He began staying at his brother's house with his two daughters.
-Sushila Bahenji took her younger sister Nirmala Sharma to the Sanatan Dharm Girls School for admission to the first class.
-At this end the lawyer's daughter, at whose bhavan Pandit Jai Narayan stayed on, took Sushlilaji to make friends with Usha Bahenji.
+Sushila Bahen ji took her younger sister Nirmala Sharma to the Sanatan Dharm Girls School for admission to the first class.
+On the other hand the lawyer's daughter, at whose bhavan Pandit Jai Narayan stayed on, took Sushlilaji to make friends with Usha Bahenji.

 The Indian National Congress